Dizziness and Balance Problems Related to Vision

 What Is Neuro-Optometric Rehabilitation Therapy?

-At The Solution Center Vision Therapy Clinic, we provide neuro-optometric rehabilitation, which is a personalized program of weekly therapy sessions to improve, refine, or develop new or lost visual skills.
+At The Solution Center Neuro-Optometry Clinic, we provide neuro-optometric rehabilitation, which is a personalized program of weekly therapy sessions to improve, refine, or develop new or lost visual skills.
 This specialized treatment involves various techniques and exercises that improve your visual perception and processing, thereby strengthening the eye-brain connection.

 Before the neuro-optometric rehabilitation program begins, you’ll undergo a comprehensive eye exam to assess visual skills and determine whether visual dysfunction is present.
 Aside from visual function and overall eye health, Our doctors will also check for eye coordination, blurry or double vision, and any other ocular condition that could be causing symptoms.